 In the September/October edition of The Wise Crack I wrote about a film being used by some RV manufacturers during the transport of new luxury coaches, but had not been able to find any information about films being applied as a permanent protection.

-I expect this product will be short lived, but who knows?
-In any case, it is currently being marketed in some areas, and you may very well run across it from time to time, so I suggest that you be very careful about your decision to repair or not to repair a windshield that has a film applied to the outside surface of the windshield.
+I expect this product will be short-lived, but who knows?
+In any case, it is currently being marketed in some areas, and you may very well run across it from time to time, so I suggest that you be cautious about your decision to repair or not to repair a windshield that has a film applied to the outside surface of the windshield.

 It’s not that the resin will likely damage a film that is meant to hold up to the elements, but I think it may be very difficult if not impossible to scrape off the excess resin without damaging the film.
 I would also caution against the use of heat guns, torches, or even moisture evaporators.
 It might be a good idea to update your current waiver of responsibility, or create a new one that specifies what your guarantee will be for a windshield repair performed on such a windshield.

-It may be that depending on the location of the break a customer will still want their plastic coated windshield repaired, so it will be very important to set realistic expectations.
-It may be that a small section of the coating can be removed prior to the repair, and then replaced with a new film over the break, but no matter how good you are at applying films, this new element to the job will have an effect on the cosmetics of a finished repair.
+It may be that depending on the location of the break a customer will still want their plastic coated windshield repaired, so it will be essential to set realistic expectations.
+It may be that a small section of the coating can be removed before the repair, and then replaced with a new film over the break, but no matter how good you are at applying films, this new element to the job will affect the cosmetics of a finished repair.
 My guess is that most of us will never see such a windshield, but it’s always best to be prepared just in case.